postsharp/PostSharp.Engineering/doc/use-cases.md

 ### Resolve dependencies from feed

-We can define an exact version of a dependency fetched from available feeds.
+- An exact version of a dependency fetched from available feeds can be defined.

 ### Resolve dependencies from the build server

-We can define a branch for which the latest compatible build is found.
+- A branch for which the latest successful compatible build is found can be defined.
-The artifacts of such build are then fetched from the build server and they are used as the source of the dependency.
+- The artifacts of such build are then fetched from the build server and are used as the source of the dependency.

 ### Resolve local dependencies

-Local build of a dependency can be used by another local build.
+- Local build of a dependency can be used by another local build.

 ### Resolve transitive dependencies

-Transitive dependencies of any of the kinds defined above are resolved.
+- Transitive dependencies of any of the kinds defined above are resolved.

 ## Developer